The Spook's Apprentice: Development

-In 1983, upon relocating to the village of Stalmine, Joseph Delaney stumbled upon historical accounts of a boggart discovered there by a priest, a detail he meticulously documented.
-This finding later served as the inspiration for the book.
+After moving to Stalmine in 1983, Joseph Delaney found local accounts of a boggart said to have been discovered there by a priest.
+He recorded the story, which later became one source for the novel.

-Delaney initially wrote under the pseudonym J. K. Haderack.
-Struggling to gain traction with science fiction and fantasy novels aimed at adults, his agent suggested exploring writing for a younger audience, in line with a children's publisher's requirements.
-To meet the publisher's criteria, Delaney revisited a story he had crafted in 1993, drawing inspiration from Stalmine's boggart and Lancashire's folklore, history and geography.
-Additionally, he incorporated elements from his own childhood recollections and experiences.
+Delaney had previously written under the pseudonym J. K. Haderack.
+After his science fiction and fantasy novels for adults did not find a publisher, his agent advised him to try writing for younger readers to meet a children's publisher's brief.
+Delaney returned to a story he had written in 1993, using the Stalmine boggart account and elements of Lancashire's folklore, history and geography.
+He also used memories and experiences from his childhood.

 Publication

-In 2004, Delaney published the book in the United Kingdom as The Spook's Apprentice, under his real name.
+The Spook's Apprentice was published in the United Kingdom in 2004 under Delaney's own name.
 The hardback edition was published by The Bodley Head, with illustrations by David Wyatt.
-An audiobook version of the book, narrated by Jamie Glover, was published by Random House Audio.
-The following year, a paperbook edition was published by Red Fox and an American version titled The Last Apprentice: Revenge of the Witch, was published Greenwillow Books, with illustrations by Patrick Arrasmith.
+An audiobook version, read by Jamie Glover, was published by Random House Audio.
+A paperback edition was published by Red Fox in 2005.
+The American edition, titled The Last Apprentice: Revenge of the Witch, was published by Greenwillow Books, with illustrations by Patrick Arrasmith.

 Reception

-The Spook's Apprentice has sold over 3 million copies.
-It was the winner of the Sefton Book Award, Hampshire Book Award and Prix Plaisirs de Lire; it was shortlisted for the Lancashire Book of the Year award.
+The Spook's Apprentice has sold more than 3 million copies.
+It won the Sefton Book Award, the Hampshire Book Award and the Prix Plaisirs de Lire, and was shortlisted for the Lancashire Book of the Year award.

-A review in The Guardian gave the book a nine out of ten, stating that despite occasional pacing issues, its action-packed plot and unique fantasy elements like boggarts make it a captivating read for ages ten and up.
-Fantasy Book Review gave the book a "perfect" ten out of ten, asserting that Delaney's vivid descriptions and characterizations create a chilling yet captivating atmosphere, making it a must-read for young adults seeking thrilling fantasy adventures.

-Lawrence Downes, writing for The New York Times, stated that Delaney's narrative effectively builds suspense through eerie encounters and atmospheric illustrations, but the story's reliance on exposition occasionally detracts from its potential enchantment.
+A review in The Guardian gave the book nine out of ten, describing it as suitable for readers aged ten and above, while noting some pacing issues.
+Fantasy Book Review gave the book ten out of ten and praised Delaney's descriptions and characterisation.
+Lawrence Downes, writing for The New York Times, stated that Delaney's narrative builds suspense through eerie encounters and Patrick Arrasmith's illustrations, but that the story sometimes relies too much on exposition.

 Adaptations

-In 2014, The Spook's Apprentice - Play Edition, an 160-page play script adaptation of the book was published by Stephen Delaney, Joseph Delaney's son, who collaborated with his father to produce the script.
+In 2014, The Spook's Apprentice - Play Edition, a 160-page play script adaptation, was published.
+It was written by Stephen Delaney, Joseph Delaney's son, in collaboration with his father.

-In the same year, a film adaptation of the novel, titled Seventh Son, was released by Legendary Pictures.
-It was directed by Sergey Bodrov, and Ben Barnes played Tom Ward, Jeff Bridges was the Spook, Julianne Moore was Mother Malkin, Alicia Vikander was Alice Deane, Kit Harington was Billy Bradley, Djimon Hounsou was Radu (an original character), and Antje Traue was Bony Lizzie.
+A film adaptation of the novel, titled Seventh Son, was released by Legendary Pictures.
+It was directed by Sergey Bodrov.
+Ben Barnes played Tom Ward, with Jeff Bridges as the Spook, Julianne Moore as Mother Malkin, Alicia Vikander as Alice Deane, Kit Harington as Billy Bradley, Djimon Hounsou as Radu, an original character, and Antje Traue as Bony Lizzie.

-In 2023, a French graphic novel adaptation of the book, titled L'Épouvanteur, Tome 1: L'Apprenti épouvanteur, was released.
-It was written by Pierre Oertel and illustrated by Benjamin Bachelor.
+In 2023, a French graphic novel adaptation, titled L'Épouvanteur, Tome 1: L'Apprenti épouvanteur, was released.
+It was written by Pierre Oertel and illustrated by Benjamin Bachelier.